-and all three structures must coincide.
-The inclusion (1) follows from Corollary \ref{corollary:incl} and needs $A$ to be Volterra--Lyapunov stable.
-The inclusion (2) follows from Lemma \ref{hof}, and does not necessarily need the Volterra--Lyapunov stability.
-We continue by proving (3). \begin{theorem} Assume the $A$ is Volterra--Lyapunov stable and that $u_1^*, u_2^*$ are the two admissible equilibria with the sets of corresponding nonzero coordinates given by $I_1$ and $I_2$.
-Assume that the connection $u_1^*\to u_2^*$ exists in IG, that is for every $j\in I_2\setminus I_1$ we have $r_j(I_1)>0$ and for every $j\in I_1\setminus I_2$ we have $r_j(I_2) < 0$.
-Then the graph constructed by Algorithm \ref{algo} contains the edge $u_1^* \to u_2^*$. \end{theorem} \begin{proof} Consider the system restricted to the variables in $I_1\cup I_2$, i.e. set $u_i=0$ for $i\notin I_1\cup I_2$.
-Clearly Algorithm \ref{algo} produces the edge from $u_1^*$ to the node $u^*$ which is the GASS for the community $I_1\cup I_2$.
-We need to prove that this GASS is $u_2^*$.
-Suppose that $u_2^*$ is not the GASS, i.e. $u^*\neq u_2^*$.
-Then in the arbitrary neighbourhood of $u_2^*$ there exist points (in the interior of the cone $C_+^{I_1\cup I_2}$, strictly positive in the restricted variables) which are attracted to $u^*$.
-Since the matrix $B^{11}$ at the point $u_2^*$ is stable by Lemma \ref{lem:stab} and remaining eigenvalues (that of $B^{22}$) are given by $r_j(I_2)< 0$ for $j\in I_1\setminus I_2$ it follows that the spectrum of the Jacobian at $u^*_2$ satisfies
+\begin{proof} Consider the system restricted to the variables in $I_1\cup I_2$, i.e. set $u_i=0$ for $i\notin I_1\cup I_2$.
+Clearly Algorithm \ref{algo} produces the edge from $J(u^i)=I_1$ to the community corresponding to the node $u^*$ which is the GASS for the community $I_1\cup I_2$.
+We need to prove that this GASS is $u^k$.
+Suppose that $u^k$ is not the GASS, i.e. $u^*\neq u^k$.
+Then in the arbitrary neighbourhood of $u^k$ there exist points (in the interior of the cone $C_+^{I_1\cup I_2}$, strictly positive in the restricted variables) which are attracted to $u^*$.
+Since the matrix $B^{11}$ at the point $u^k$ is stable by Lemma \ref{lem:stab} and remaining eigenvalues (that of $B^{22}$) are given by $r_j(I_2)< 0$ for $j\in I_1\setminus I_2$ it follows that the spectrum of the Jacobi matrix at $u^k$ satisfies

-In particular $B$ is hyperbolic and local stable manifold of $u_2^*$ is the whole neighborhood of this point.
-But, since there exists a point in any neighborhood of $u_2^*$ attracted to $u^* \neq u_2^*$, the contradiction follows. \end{proof}
+In particular, $B$ is hyperbolic and the local stable manifold of $u^k$ is the whole neighborhood of this point.
+But, since there exists a point in any neighborhood of $u^k$ attracted to $u^* \neq u^k$, the contradiction follows. \end{proof}

-\begin{corollary} Assume that $A$ is Volterra--Lyapunov stable then the IG is a subgraph of the global attractor.
-If additionally all invasion rates $r_i(J)$ are nonzero for $i\notin J$ for all admissible communities $J\in \mathcal{E}$ then both graphs coincide.
-Since Algorithm \ref{IG} does not need to find GASSes and solve LCP, the construction of IG is the way to find the global attractor structure with the lower computational effort. \end{corollary}
+\begin{corollary} Assume that $A$ is Volterra--Lyapunov stable.
+Then, the IG is a subgraph of the graph of connections.
+If, additionally, all invasion rates $r_i(J)$ are nonzero for $i\notin J$ for all admissible communities $J\in \mathcal{E}$ (i.e. all equilibria corresponding to admissible communities are hyperbolic), then both graphs coincide. \end{corollary}

+Note that since Algorithm \ref{IG} does not need to find GASSes and solve LCPs, the construction of IG is the way to find the graph of connections with the lower computational effort.

-\begin{remark} We can summarize the obtained results as follows
+\begin{remark} We can summarize the obtained results as follows.